USM receives gift of maps valued at $100 million

 “I am very honored to accept this vote of confidence on the part of the Osher family, and we pledge to be excellent partners and stewards of the collection.
 They are fulfilling their family’s vision of a major collection at the university, here in their favorite city.
 That feels great,” Cummings said.
 “We couldn’t tell you how humbled and honored we are to be part of that legacy.”

-He pointed to his first purchase, a map of Maine from 1866 by J.H, Colton, a leading map publisher in New York.
-He and his late wife Peggy purchased it in London in March 1975 for five British pounds, or about $80 or $100 today.
+He pointed to his first purchase, a map of Maine from 1866 by J.H.
+Colton, a leading map publisher in New York.
+Osher and his late wife, Peggy, purchased it in London in March 1975 for 5 pounds, which was about $12 at that time.
 His wife told him, “Harold, if you don’t buy it, I will.”
-He’s been collecting since, he said.
+He’s been collecting ever since.
 “The original idea was to get an early map of Maine.
 It went on from there,” Osher said.

 Friday’s announcement, which involved a signing ceremony between Cummings and Osher, formalizes the long history of map-giving from the Osher family to USM.
 Harold and Peggy Osher donated their initial collection of historic maps, charts and documents to USM in 1989.
 Five years later, the university opened the Osher Map Library and Smith Center for Cartographic Education.
 In 2009, expanded facilities opened at Bedford Street and Forest Avenue on the Portland campus, its existing home.

+The Osher collection is about 5,350 items and “is very much the heart of the collections,” Edney said.
+He said the library has had access to the maps for some time.
+Friday’s announcement formally turns the collection over to USM from the family, and the cash component enables the library to use the maps more widely in its curriculum and to share them with the public through digital imaging.

-Friday’s gift, Parkinson said, caps the Oshers’ effort to build a world-class map library in Portland.
+Glenn Parkinson, the Osher family spokesman, said Friday’s gift caps the Oshers’ effort to build a world-class map library in Portland.
 “They have worked for decades to build a library of distinction, a significant map library.
 More important than that, they see maps as powerful educational tools.
 That is the heart of what they want.
 They could have put this collection in a library anywhere, and they wanted it in a public institution in Maine,” he said.

+Libby Bischof, history professor and director of the Center for Collaboration and Development at USM, said the true value of the gift will be its ability to inspire people to view the world from different perspectives.

+“I am a great believer in the power of these objects – these maps, these globes, this ephemera – to capture a student’s interest, to turn a passive consumer of facts about the past into an energetic, active, passionate explorer of the people and places that comprise our shared history,” she said.
+“I see it happen here every semester.
+In an ever-fractious, increasingly partisan world, where borders are the leading subject of the daily news, maps can help us make sense of the present, can help us to understand what brought us to this time, and to this place, and figure out how we got here.
+They literally help us to see the world differently.”

-Osher family spokesman Glenn Parkinson pegged the monetary value of the map collection at $100 million, but said that figure represents an estimate and isn’t the most important aspect of the gift.
+Parkinson pegged the monetary value of the map collection at $100 million, but said that figure represents an estimate and isn’t the most important aspect of the gift.
 “The scale of this collection is what’s impressive – 450,000 maps.
 That’s a half-million maps.
 That a big number,” Parkinson said.
 “The monetary value is really impossible to state.
 Some are rare or are one-of-kind.
-How do price a rare map that traded 20 years ago? $100 million is as good a number you could come up with.
+How do you price a rare map that traded 20 years ago?
+One hundred million dollars is as good a number you could come up with.
 I have heard also $200 million.”

 Osher, a retired cardiologist, has added to the collection with additional purchases annually.
 Peggy Osher died in May.
-Parkinson said the timing of the gift was coincidental to Peggy Osher’s death.
+Parkinson said her death didn’t have a bearing on the timing of the gift.
 “This has been in the works for a long time, and unfortunately she died just before the resolution,” Parkinson said.

-Edney said the library has had access to the maps for some time.
-Friday’s announcement formally turns the collection over to USM from the family, and the cash component enables the library to use the maps more widely in its curriculum and to share them with the public through digital imaging.

-The Oshers are longtime benefactors of the arts, and their support often involves gifts of art they’ve collected.
+The Oshers were longtime benefactors of the arts, and their support often involved gifts of art they’ve collected.
 The Oshers also collected prints and graphics by Winslow Homer and donated several hundred pieces to the Portland Museum of Art.

 Parkinson said the maps are important educational tools because they reveal the history of cultures across the globe in a universal, visual language.
 “Harold will tell you they are powerful educational tools,” Parkinson said.
 “He will go on to say that maps involve all areas of human activity, not just geography, not just political, not just religion.
 Every area of human activity is eventually portrayed.
 He wants the maps used by arts students, math students, history students, religion students.
 Maps tell all these wonderful stories.”

 There are larger map libraries across the United States, including the Harvard Map Library with more than 500,000 items, Edney said.
-What distinguishes USM’s library is its ability to share its collection with the public, including K-12 students and the public.
+What distinguishes USM’s library is its ability to share its collection with the public, including K-12 students.

 Cummings described the gift as “a transformative partnership.
-It’s one of the most significant collections in the country, and it is the largest gift in USM history and potentially in UMaine system history.
-We’ve never have we had a gift of that size or value.”
+It’s one of the most significant collections in the country, and it is the largest gift in USM history and potentially in UMaine System history.
+We’ve never had a gift of that size or value.”

-Among other items, the collection includes a series of rare early maps of the northern Maine border with Canada and maps of North America as the continent was first mapped by Europeans.
+Among other items, the collection includes a series of rare early maps of Maine’s border with Canada and maps of North America as the continent was first mapped by Europeans.

 -